 Innovating a new healthy market and running her own business, all while raising five children - she did it all, and inspired others to do the same along the way!

 Let’s go back to 1981.
-Thirty-seven years ago, before the powerful movements of #thefutureisfemale and #girlboss.
+Forty years ago, before the powerful movements of #thefutureisfemale and #girlboss.
 Before health food and green drinks and fermented foods had a revival.
 Before fats were healthy, margarine was evil, and “foodies” existed.

 In 1981, there was a woman named Janet Jacks, and she opened a small health food store in Hamilton, Ontario.
 Of course, those of you who are familiar with Goodness Me!’s history will know that Janet is our founder and that the first small health food store was the first step in the massive journey upon which we continue to embark today.
 But we wouldn’t be here with our nine locations, our online store, our hundreds of employees and tens of thousands of customers, without one woman: Janet Jacks.